kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

 - Get rid of or work around the existing eviction behaviour

 ## Proposal

 The proposal is to add a new field to the VPA resource and a global flag.

-A new global flag (`--delete-on-eviction-error`) shall be added to the VPA updater to enable the new feature globally.
+A new global flag (`--delete-ooming-on-eviction-error`) shall be added to the VPA updater to enable the new feature globally.

-Additionally a new field in the VPA resource (`Spec.UpdatePolicy.DeleteOnEvictionError`) which takes precedence to the global flag.
+Additionally a new field in the VPA resource (`Spec.UpdatePolicy.DeleteOomingOnEvictionError `) which takes precedence to the global flag.
 When unset the value of the flag is taken.
 This allows cluster administrators to enable the flag for all VPA resources and at the same time disable it again for specific deployments, or only enable it for specific deployments.

 This should give users the most flexible way of configuring this feature to fit their needs.

 ## Design Details